What we believe

 We hold the New Testament as our guidebook for living, affirming with it the need for lifelong and faithful study of the Scriptures.
 Brethren believe that God has revealed an unfolding purpose for the human family and the universe through the Hebrew Scriptures (or Old Testament), and fully in the New Testament.
 We hold the New Testament as the record of the life, ministry, teaching, death, and resurrection of Jesus Christ, and of the beginnings of the life and thought of the Christian church.

 Faithful following of Jesus Christ and obedience to the will of God as revealed in the Scriptures have led us to emphasize principles that we believe are central in true discipleship.
-Among these are peace and reconciliation, simple living, integrity of speech, family values, and service to neighbors near and far.
+Among these are peace and reconciliation, simple living, integrity of speech, and service to neighbors near and far.

 (Drawn from “The Brethren Heritage,” Elizabethtown College)